-student ability that is unexplained by $X_i$ must be uncorrelated with school enrollment.
-Under selection-onobservables, an OLS regression recovers the parameters of equation (23).
+The key selection-on-observables assumption underlying VAM estimation is that $E[D{ij}\eta_i] = 0$ for each j.
+In other words, the component of student ability that is unexplained by X_i must be uncorrelated with school enrollment.
+Under selection-on-observables, an OLS regression recovers the parameters of Eq.
+(23).

 This framework nests several types of school quality measures.
-The simplest levels measures effectively set $X_i$ equal to only a constant, thereby measuring school quality as the average achievement level of enrolled students.
-Estimates from levels models will be biased when schools enroll students with systematically different unadjusted ability $\varepsilon_i$ , as seems likely since schools are not randomly assigned.
-More sophisticated VAMs account for observable differences in demographics and lagged test scores by including these controls in $X_i$ .
-In this case the selection-on-observables assumption requires that there is no systematic selection into school enrollment among students with the same characteristics and past achievement.
+The simplest levels measures effectively set X_i equal to only a constant, thereby measuring school quality as the average achievement level of enrolled students.
+Estimates from levels models will be biased when schools enroll students with systematically different unadjusted ability ε_i , as seems likely since schools are not randomly assigned.
+More sophisticated VAMs account for observable differences in demographics and lagged test scores by including these controls in X_i .
+In this case, the selection-on-observables assumption requires that there is no systematic selection into school enrollment among students with the same characteristics and past achievement.